raspberrypilearning/turtle-tracker/en/step_6.md

 --- /task ---

 --- task ---
 If you have time you can download more data and follow the journeys of more turtles.
-You can use Turtle B, the red turtle.
+You can use **Turtle B**, the red turtle.
 If you need more turtles then you can duplicate a turtle and change its costume and pen colour.
 Before you import new data, delete the data in the copy using these blocks:

 ```blocks3
 delete all of [x coords v]